zodman/test-priv8-dbt/ADD_DATA.md

     - tiktok
     - bing
     - facebook
-    - custom # new resource
+# the new resource
+    - custom
 ```

 If needed remap some fields, You need to map the `column_destination: column_origin`